ldalzotto/Engine/doc/docs/GPU.md

 The GPU module is composed of :

-* GPUHeap : allocates huge chunk of GPU memory and cut slice into it based on vulkan constraint.
+* GPUHeap : allocates a huge chunk of GPU memory and cut a slice into it based on vulkan constraint.
 * BufferAllocator : allocates and holds token of vulkan buffer objects.
 * BufferEvents : stores all GPU operations that are deferred to be executed on a command buffer.
 * BufferMemory : acts as an entry point for memory allocation and read/write event push.